Paul Saladino MD Podcast

 Research shows blue light exposure increased breast cancer cell growth rates five to six times and expanded tumor size in about 30 days.

-"Blue light increases breast cancer cell growth rates five to six X the tumor size in like 30 days."
+"I have it written down here: is that blue light increases breast cancer cell growth rates five to six X the tumor size in like 30 days."

 Blue light glasses at restaurants improve sleep quality